ibm-watson-data-lab/seti_at_ibm/setigopublic.md

 Right now, we are only making the `Candidate`/`archive-compamp` files and their associated rows in the SignalDB available.

-Further enhancements to this API will provide access to `compamp` and other ways of retrieving the data.
+Further enhancements to this API will provide access to the non-candidate `compamp` files and other ways of retrieving the data.

 ### Data License